vanhoefm/libwifi/docs/linux_tutorial.md

 # Linux Wi-Fi Tutorial

-This tutorial explain the basics of Wi-Fi packet injection on Linux.
+This tutorial explains the basics of Wi-Fi packet injection on Linux.
 This includes setting up a virtual test environment, understanding core Linux concepts regarding packet injection, introducing the basics of Scapy, and some common mistakes to avoid.

 ## Using simulated Wi-Fi interfaces

-On Linux you can create software [simulated Wi-Fi interfaces](https://www.kernel.org/doc/html/latest/networking/mac80211_hwsim/mac80211_hwsim.html) to more easily and reliable perform certain Wi-Fi experiments.
+On Linux you can create software [simulated Wi-Fi interfaces](https://www.kernel.org/doc/html/latest/networking/mac80211_hwsim/mac80211_hwsim.html) to more easily and reliably perform certain Wi-Fi experiments.
 You can create simulated Wi-Fi interfaces with the following command:

 	modprobe mac80211_hwsim radios=4